David Scott (rugby league): Coventry Bears

-Representative career
+International career

 At the age of 18, Scott made his senior début for Scotland in 2011, scoring two tries and two goals in a 26–6 victory over Ireland.

 In 2013, Scott was selected in Scotland's 2013 Rugby League World Cup squad.
 He was one of two Scottish-born players to be included in the squad (the other being Matty Russell), and is the only player to have also been raised in Scotland.
 He played in two of Scotland's four games, starting on the in the final group game against the United States, and keeping his place in the team in the quarter-final defeat by New Zealand.

 In October and November 2014, David played in the 2014 European Cup.
 He scored two tries in the tournament's opening game against Wales.

 In October and November 2015, David played for Scotland in the 2015 European Cup.